-Formerly known as The Butler Journal, My Money Chronicles is a site that I created in 2013.
+Formerly known as The Butler Journal, My Money Chronicles is a site I created in 2013.
 At the time, my finances were in a bad place.
 I had very little savings and a lot of debt.
 I started this site to hold myself accountable.
-In the beginning, there were a lot of ups and downs, but in 2015 I started getting serious.
+There were many ups and downs in the beginning, but in 2015 I started getting serious.
 Since that time, I’ve raised my credit score by 200 points and have paid down some of my debt.

 The Black Market Exchange is an excellent resource that anyone should check out if they want to learn more about investing.
 Dr. Eric Patrick blends hip-hop and investing to make it more relatable to millennials.